-No this isn’t a typo.
-Christmas may be past, but the Bird Conservancy of the Rockies is holding a “Christmas” Bird Count in January, geared toward the younger crowd.
-The Christmas Bird Count for Kids is Saturday, January 12 from 9 a.m. to noon at Barr Lake State Park.
+Christmas may be weeks away, but the Bird Conservancy of the Rockies is holding a “Christmas” Bird Count, geared toward the younger crowd.
+The Christmas Bird Count for Kids is Saturday, December 4 from 9:30 a.m. to noon at Barr Lake State Park.
 The event is designed to get young birders involved in the tradition of annual bird counts, foster a conservation ethic and give families a chance to get outdoors for a fun event.

-Cost is $3 per person, plus the $8 per vehicle entrance fee to Barr Lake State Park (unless you already have an annual Colorado State Parks Pass).
+Cost is $7 per child ($1 for adults), plus the $9 per vehicle entrance fee to Barr Lake State Park (unless you already have an annual Colorado State Parks Pass).

 Participants should wear comfortable hiking shoes and dress in layers.
 You’ll need to bring a picnic lunch, field guide and binoculars (if you have them).
 RMBO will have extra binoculars and field guides available.
 Warm drinks, water and snacks will be provided.